In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 46 Read every book written on network marketing knowing that even one single insight can make a profound impact in your compensation.

 Become a student of your profession.
 Learn everything you can about network marketing.
 Read a book a week.
-Subscribe to publications.
+Subscribe to different network marketing publications.
 Attend events and enroll in auto university.

 # 47 Learn how much on average it costs you to acquire a new customer or distributor.

 All smart business owners know how much they pay to acquire a new customer.
 You need to know how much you spend in advertising and time to find a new distributor or customer.
-Once you calculate this number you want to look for ways to lower or reduce it.
+Once you calculate this number you want to look for ways to reduce your cost per acquisition.

 # 48 Network marketing is not a fast track to wealth.